Who we were and who we are

 Actiefslib was formally established on 13 December 1966.
 The name originates from the substance containing bacteria (activated sludge) used to disinfect water, dirt and air.
 The Association goals were twofold.
 First, there was a need for practical information from the university, as communication was found to be lacking.
 This knowledge, partly obtained through lectures, gave rise to students criticizing the study programs and social conditions.
 The other objective was to bring together students who knew each other only from the lectures, or not at all.
 In 1970/1971, the purification of water became an environmental study.
 Actiefslib struggled due to the blending of various orientations.

 During this period, the study became more general than before.
 In the end, Actiefslib did manage to survive.
 A number of activities were organized: from film evenings to a demonstration against the construction of a nuclear reactor in Kalkar.
 The name of the association was changed from Actiefslib to Aktief Slip in 1977.
 Although it was not entirely correct linguistically, it was in accordance with the time-spirit.
 After some decay in the 80’s, when the association had shrunk to the size of an archive-case, it emerged from its ashes like a phoenix in the 90’s.
-Today, Aktief Slip is among the larger Study Associations in Wageningen, and the activity-to-size ratio must be one of the highest!
+Today, we are known as Aktief Slip and are among the larger Study Associations in Wageningen.
+On top of that, the activity-to-size ratio must be one of the highest!
 We are also unique in that international members are just as active and motivated as our Dutch student members.

 As always, Aktief Slip & its board members continue to strive to make the association a warm place for everyone from all over the world.